stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 wildcard label is replaced by the child's FQDN with the parent zone's labels stripped.

-As an example, consider a registrar offering 2rd level domains like `example.se`, delegated from `se` zone.
-If the registrar provides the notification endpoint, the parent may publish this information using the following scheme:
+As an example, consider a registrar offering domains like `example.se`, delegated from `se` zone.
+If the registrar provides the notification endpoint, the parent may publish this information using the following
+scheme:

     example._signal.se.
 IN DSYNC  CDS   scheme port endpoint.registrar.com.